una/personal-goals/happy-moments/2017_happy-moments.md

 06/12/2017
 ---
-driving up, dinner at kitchen
+I drove up to NYC today with my parents for the final day before surgery.
+We got dinner at Kitchen Cobble Hill and stayed at the Holiday Inn (which is super nice) in Downtown Brooklyn.
+Tomorrow is surgery day!

 06/13/2017
 ---
-surgery day, snapchat before surgery made me feel better
+Surgery day!
+I remember the anesthesia being awesome.
+The anesthesiologist was so gentle I barely felt the needle go in, and I fell asleep so peacefully.
+When I woke up, my leg didn't hurt too bad (because of the nerve block) and it was all over!

 06/14/2017
 ---
-i was knocked out most of this day on percocet
+I was knocked out most of this day on percocet 😆

 06/15/2017
 ---
-Leah came over and brought goodies from the girls
+Today I went for a walk in the park for the first time (on crutches still) with my parents.
+They took me out there in the wheelchair and I did some practice walking.
+It was nice to get outside.

 06/16/2017
 ---
-Walking in the park
+Leah came over today while my parents were out and brought goodies from the girls (amazing dark chocolate, La Croix, almonds, and some magazines).
+It was so nice!
+We watched Girl on the Train (which we both had read), and hung out for a while.

 06/17/2017
 ---
-movies with mom and dad
+I'm getting better at walking with the crutches.
+I went to the park again today and walked there (with the crutches).
+Spend the rest of the night watching movies with Mom and Dad.
+There was a really good one about this really smart girl and her Dad/Grandma fighting over her schooling.
+Sounds weird typing it out, but it was good, I swear.

 06/18/2017
 ---